iDoka/awesome-canbus/README.md

 * [CAN-X](https://github.com/karlyamashita/CAN-X) - C# CAN bus analyzer software
 * [CAN-Monitor-qt](https://github.com/tixiv/CAN-Monitor-qt) - universal CAN bus monitoring program
 * [CANBUS-Analyzer](https://github.com/amund7/CANBUS-Analyzer) - development tool/companion software for graphs, displays and analyzes both known and unknown CANBUS packets
+* [SLSS-CANAnalyser](https://github.com/SeppHansen/SLSS-CANAnalyser) - SLSS CANAnalyser is Windows CAN-Bus-Analysis-Software to show, record and evaluate CAN-Bus signals
+* [TSMaster](https://github.com/TOSUN-Shanghai/TSMaster) - [closed source] powerful open environment for automotive bus monitoring, simulation, testing, diagnostics, calibration and so on
+* [CAN++](https://github.com/TDahlmann/canpp) - Windows program for receiving and transmitting CAN bus messages.
+After import of CAN data base files (`*.dbc` or `*.kcd`) CAN signals are shown in symbolic form.
+In addition they can be shown as graphics (wave forms)
+* [CANcool](https://github.com/MHS-Elektronik/CANcool) - CAN bus Analyser and Simulation Software with CAN-FD support

 #### Python Tools